Understanding Pigeonhole

 rejects the second write with

 BoxAlreadyExists.
 New messages are appended at the next index.
-The only exception is tombstones: a tombstone unconditionally replaces the Box contents with an empty signed payload, regardless of whether the Box previously held data. - Single-writer, multi-reader.
+The only exception is tombstones: a tombstone unconditionally replaces the box contents with an empty signed payload, regardless of whether the box previously held data. - Single-writer, multi-reader.
 One writer, any number of readers.
-Two-way communication requires two streams.

 - Unlinkable.
 Storage servers cannot tell which messages belong to the same stream.